|Corporate Governance Guidelines|

 1. Scheduling and Selection of Agenda Items for Board Meetings

 Board meetings are scheduled in advance, generally every calendar quarter.
-Meetings are normally held at the Company's offices Longmont, Colorado, but occasionally a meeting is held elsewhere.
-The Company’s Bylaws permit Board meetings to be held by conference call.
-The Chairman of the Board, together with the corporate secretary and the Lead Independent Director sets the agenda for each Board meeting and distributes it in advance to the Board.
+Meetings are normally held at or near the Company's offices in Colorado, but occasionally a meeting is held elsewhere.
+The Company’s By-Laws permit Board meetings to be held by conference call.
+The Chairman of the Board, together with the Chief Executive Officer, corporate secretary and, if applicable, the Lead Independent Director, sets the agenda for each Board meeting and distributes it in advance to the Board.
 Each Board member is free to suggest items for the agenda.

 2. Board Material Distributed in Advance